ankane/blazer/README.md

 ENV["BLAZER_DATABASE_URL"] = "postgres://user:password@hostname:5432/database_name"
 ```

-It is **highly, highly recommended** to use a read only user.
+Blazer tries to protect against queries which modify data (by running each query in a transaction and rolling it back), but a safer approach is to use a read only user.
 Keep reading to see how to create one.

 ## Permissions